 Buckle fractures occur almost exclusively in long bones of children, although they can also occur in flat bones - particularly rib fractures.
 The distal radius is among the most commonly broken bones during childhood.
 The mechanism of injury is by axial loading, which frequently occurs due to falling on an outstretched arm.

 Of all pediatric injuries, fractures constitute around 25% of hospital attendance.
 Distal radius and buckle fractures make up 27.2%, which, by far, is the most common bone to be injured and sustain a buckle fracture.
 Specifically, 50% of pediatric wrist fractures are buckle fractures.
-These injuries occur throughout the pediatric age range, but particularly common between the ages of 7 to 12 years old.
+These injuries occur throughout the pediatric age range but are particularly common between the ages of 7 to 12 years old.

 The history and physical examination of these injuries are relatively simple.
 As with any trauma history, the mechanism of injury is of utmost importance.
 Like with every trauma case, one should ascertain if there are any other injuries and to make sure this is not a distracting injury to something more pressing.

 During the physical examination, inspection is key, and one must assess for any clinical deformities.
 Additionally, general principles for the assessment of any bruising, swelling, or bony tenderness around the site of injury may indicate a fracture.
-One must also be aware that although radiographs may show a buckle fracture if a clinical deformity exists, there may also be a plastic deformation which requires correction.
+One must also be aware that although radiographs may show a buckle fracture if a clinical deformity exists, there may also be a plastic deformation that requires correction.